 You may also hear about sanitizing sex toys as well.
 Sanitization is removing all of the possible bacteria and microbes from a porous toy.
 This means toys made from elastomer, some TPR, and that involve stings and seams.
 If you are prone to infection or using the toys anally or on more than one body, use a condom over the toy to safeguard against bacterial contact.

 For most toys made with body safe materials that you are using only on your body and not anally, washing with antibacterial soap and warm water is the best way to clean toys before and after each use.
 Washing toys with soap and water prior to use removes surface bacteria and particulates (like dust and cat hair) from anything that is going to come into contact with your genitals.
 After play, soap and water clear body fluids and lube.
 Once the toy has been washed, you can leave it out to dry or use a soft cloth to dry them.

 Sex Toy Cleaners

-Cleaning your sex toys is a critical part of maintaining both their function and use as well as your overall sexual health--contaminated toys can mean a higher risk of infections.
-Take the time to match your prefered toy materials and cleaning methods with your personal toy use.
-Your vibrators, and genitals, will thank you.
+Cleaning your sex toys is a critical part of maintaining both their function and use as well as your overall sexual health--contaminated toys can mean contaminated bodies.
+Take the time to match your needs for materials and cleaning methods with your personal toy uses.